Motion to Take Note

 First, the report strikes me as something of a missed opportunity.
 It is surely obvious that in the light of the referendum result the scale of immigration must be reduced, and furthermore that some of that reduction must come from EU migration, over which the Government at present have no control whatever.
 I suggest therefore that it would have been helpful if the committee had addressed itself more directly to the key policy issue at hand and had been more specific about what might be achieved.
 Instead, the summary of conclusions states on page 61:

 “The Government’s primary objective in putting an end to the free movement of persons appears to be restoring sovereignty … In particular, the Government has thus far stopped short of saying it intends to limit or reduce net migration from the EU, although this can arguably be implied from the ‘tens of thousands’ target for net migration overall”.

-I wondered if the committee was being serious, especially as the report was published before the last election when there was surely no doubt about the direction of government policy.
+I wondered whether the committee was being serious, especially as the report was published before the last election, when there was surely no doubt about the direction of government policy.
 Indeed, I notice that in the main summary, perhaps written by a different hand, this point is acknowledged.
-Still, it seems to me that the committee was disposed—dare I say determined?—to avoid considering how immigration could actually be reduced.
+Still, it seems to me that the committee was disposed—dare I say determined? —to avoid considering how immigration could actually be reduced.
 I know it is a difficult issue but, frankly, I do not think the committee addressed it.